jacopoabramo/hyperdict/readme.md

-# HyperDict
+# `hyperdict`

-Sychronized, streaming Python dictionary that uses shared memory as a backend
+Sychronized, streaming Python dictionary that uses shared memory as a backend.

+The project is a fork of [`UltraDict`](https://github.com/ronny-rentner/UltraDict) which follows standardized Python practices for code structure and packaging.

+Contrary to its predecessor, `hyperdict` is supported for Python >= 3.10 only.

 **Warning: This is an early hack.
 There are only few unit tests and so on.
 Maybe not stable!**